The Emotional Journey of Alzheimer’s: Coping With Changing Relationships

 • Alzheimer’s has a significant impact on relationships and dynamics within families, leading to frustration, miscommunication, and changes in caregiving responsibilities.

-• Family members experience a range of emotions, including grief, frustration, helplessness, and mixed emotions, as they witness the cognitive decline of their loved one.
+• Family members experience a range of emotions, including grief, frustration, helplessness, and mixed emotions, as they witness the of their loved one.

 • Coping with grief, loss, and anticipatory grief is a complex emotional challenge, and developing coping mechanisms and is crucial.